A Partially Pooled NSUM Model: Detailed estimation of CSEM trafficking prevalence in Philippine municipalities: Simulation studies

-To evidence the ability of our model to produce estimates for multiple municipalities without incurring an increase in the sample size, we run a simulation study with parameters chosen so that the structure of simulated data closely resembles the structure of data collected in the Philippines.
-We simulate the number of children trafficked to produce CSEM and the number of traffickers in each of the municipalities as well as the size of four known groups.
-The known groups namely: \begin{inparaenum}[1)] \item construction workers, \item Public Utility Vehicle (PUV) drivers, \item sari-sari store owners, and \item teachers. \end{inparaenum} These correspond to the selected known populations that were collected in the Philippines.
-We use the plausibility of the estimated degree distributions for each group to choose these known groups from a larger pool of groups.
-Details of this novel approach are found in the Supplementary Material (SM).
-In total we model six groups with $\mu_{\rho} = (2.5, 3.5, 4.5, 5, 5.5, 6.5)$ so that the first four groups, the known groups, would be typically be larger than the unknown groups.
-These values are chosen to ensure the simulated data is similar in structure to the data we collected in the Philippines and also demonstrates our model's ability to capture populations that have a mean occurrence of between 8\% and 0.1\% of the population.
-Our choice of $\sigma_{\rho_{k}} = 1$ for all groups extends the range of group sizes that can be modelled into 0.01\% of the population.
-For the remaining model parameters, we set $w = (35, 35, 35, 35, 2, 0.3)$ to approximate situations where the variance of the known groups is close to the mean and when the variance is higher than the mean as we expect when modelling ARD of stigmatised populations.
-We set $\mu_\delta = 5.5$ and $\sigma_\delta = 1$ similar to previous ARD simulation studies \cite{Maltiel_2015, Laga_2023}.
+To evidence the ability of our model to produce estimates for multiple municipalities without incurring an increase in the sample size, we run a simulation study with parameters chosen so that the structure of the simulated data closely resembles the structure of data collected in the Philippines.
+In total we model six groups with $\mu_{\rho} = (2.5, 3.5, 4.5, 5, 5.5, 6.5)$ so that the first four groups, the known groups, would typically be larger than the unknown groups.

 We then simulate the collection of ARD through a nationwide survey using the synthetic group sizes.
-We simulate surveys assuming there are $\{5, 10, 15, 20, 30, 50, 100\}$ respondents in each municipality.
-This is to allow us to compute the error in our estimates as we decrease the sample size.
-For each sample size, we simulate 20 surveys.
-Finally, we estimate the size of the hidden groups using both the standard NSUM model and our pooled model.
+We simulate surveys assuming there are $\{5, 10, 15, 20, 30, 50, 100\}$ respondents in the municipalities allowing us to compute the error in our estimates as the sample size varies.
+Finally, we estimate the size of the hidden groups using both the standard NSUM model and our partially pooled model.
+Detailed information on the simulation study and plots of the errors can be found in our Supplementary Material.